0x1eef/ryo.rb/README.md

 The objects returned by Proto's `Object.create` are similar to instances of Object from JavaScript, or OpenStruct from Ruby.

-When comparing Proto to OpenStruct there are notable differences - even when prototypes are not being used.
+When comparing Proto to OpenStruct there are notable differences - beyond OpenStruct's not having prototypes.
 For example to delete a "field" in OpenStruct one would write `obj.delete_field!(:foo)` where as with Proto it would be `Proto.brain.delete(obj, "foo")`, and while Proto can provide the same functionality as OpenStruct it has solved the problems it faced differently.